arthurjl/arthurjl.github.io/_posts/2020-12-27-Junior Fall.md

 ![image](/images/postImages/2020-12-27/27.JPG)
 *Shake Shack with TA's and (unpictured: unused basketball b/c we're nerds :,))*

-I snagged a friend to go on walks and other COVID sanctioned activities.
+Some walks and other COVID sanctioned activity highlights:
 ![image](/images/postImages/2020-12-27/19.JPG)
 *New park!*